-In your turn you speak of the concerns that beset your waking lifedrawn out by the pleasant youth.
+In your turn you speak of the concerns that beset your waking life, drawn out by the pleasant youth garbed in gold, features hidden by mask and glove.
 Or are they a youth?
 How can you tell beneath that heavy robe, and that mask?
 Can you judge someone solely on their beautiful voice?

-Politics, personal and Imperial.
+You speak together of politics, personal and Imperial.
 Battles and struggles.
 Worries.
 Dreams.
 Back and forth.
 The specifics are hard to grasp but the generality... the generality is all to familiar.

 Even though the names are strange, you recognise the stories.
 Ambition.
 Desire.
 Treachery.
 Greed.
 Sorrow.
 Tragic misunderstandings.
 Cruel revenge.
 Hope.
 A quest for meaning.